ilyacantor/autonomos-revops-agent/replit.md

-# autonomOS DCL-light Demo
+# Pipeline Health Monitor

 ## Overview

-This is a demonstration application showcasing the Data Connectivity Layer (DCL) architecture - a unified abstraction for querying multiple heterogeneous data sources.
-The system integrates CRM data (Salesforce), customer health metrics (Supabase/PostgreSQL), and user engagement data (MongoDB) through a single interface.
+This is a real-time revenue operations monitoring application that integrates CRM data (Salesforce), customer health metrics (Supabase/PostgreSQL), and user engagement data (MongoDB) through a unified interface.
 The application provides workflow-based analytics for CRM integrity validation (BANT framework) and pipeline health monitoring, with built-in alerting capabilities via Slack.

-The DCL acts as a router and abstraction layer, allowing workflows to query different data sources without knowing the underlying connection details or query languages.
+The system uses a Data Connectivity Layer (DCL) architecture that acts as a router and abstraction layer, allowing workflows to query different data sources without knowing the underlying connection details or query languages.
 This creates a clean separation between data access and business logic.

 ## User Preferences